 Warehouses: Since storerooms and warehouses tend to be larger than regular steel framed buildings, the use of modular framing works as an ideal solution.
 Modular framing also allows you to construct custom steel framed buildings that are large enough to meet your specific needs while doing so at an affordable price.

-Metal Single Slope Frame
+Clear Span Single Slope Frame

 The measurement for a single slope frame structure is done by specifying the eave height of the lower side and afterwards defining the pitch or slope of the roof.
 A roof pitch basically refers to the number of inches a roof rises vertically for every 12 inches it runs horizontally.
 The most standard pitch size for single slope frame steel buildings is ½:12 pitch but it can be steeper also depending upon the building structure.
 Single slope frame structures find their way into strip shopping centers, offices, retail establishments, office suite areas and mini storage complexes.
 They are also used for many agricultural applications.